-For Ramit, we saw he needed some long sleeve t-shirts and sweaters.
-He had a lot of heavyweight ones suitable for NY weather, but had a need for lighter layers more suitable for the LA climate.
+For Ramit, I saw he needed some long sleeve t-shirts and sweaters.
+He had a lot of heavyweight ones suitable for NY weather but needed lighter layers more suitable for the LA climate.

 Other essential pieces for men’s West Coast wardrobes include light jackets, casual pants like chinos, and a variety of short sleeve shirts in lighter tones.

-If your NYC roots mean you’re having trouble envisioning how men can dress for the West Coast, try a quick Google or Pinterest search for “men west coast style” or “LA men’s style” — or consider hiring a men’s image consultant to strategize your new look.
+If your NYC roots mean you’re having trouble envisioning how men can dress for the West Coast, try a quick Google or Pinterest search for “men west coast style” or “LA men’s style” — or consider hiring a men’s virtual personal stylist to strategize your new look.

 If you want it done right the first time around, apply here to work with NLW.